Doctors Note Logo

 New Skin Tags?
 Why They Form & Medically Approved Next Steps

-New skin tags are common and usually harmless, most often caused by friction, age, genetics, hormonal shifts like pregnancy, and metabolic factors such as insulin resistance or diabetes.
+New skin tags are common, usually harmless growths often triggered by friction, aging, genetics, hormonal changes (like pregnancy), and metabolic conditions such as insulin resistance or diabetes.

-Medically approved next steps include professional removal options like freezing, cauterization, snip excision, or ligation, and seeking care if they hurt, bleed, change color, grow quickly, look irregular or very dark, or appear suddenly in large numbers while avoiding home removal on eyelids, if large or bleeding, if you have diabetes, or if you are unsure it is a tag; there are several factors to consider, so see the complete guidance below.
+Medically approved next steps include professional removal options—freezing, cauterization, snip excision, or ligation.
+Seek prompt care if skin tags hurt, bleed, change color, grow quickly, look irregular or very dark, or appear suddenly in large numbers.
+Avoid at-home removal on eyelids, on large or bleeding tags, if you have diabetes, or if you're unsure the growth is truly a skin tag.

 answer background